 In October 2022 the 18-25 Transitions team transferred into the adult social care Integrated Learning Disabilities Service, from Family Services.
 Six complaints in the year related to transition cases.
 These six complaints account for the services 36 percent increase in complaints.
 40 percent of the overall complaints into the Integrated Learning Disabilities Service focused on discontentment with supported living and day care options.
 This is not a unique problem to Barnet and all local authorities are managing similar challenges; to provide care that meets both the specialised care needs of the individual in services that are close to family and friends.
 Addressing this can be complex, lengthy and involve legal consultation.

 Complaints by category

-The table below identifies complaints by subject and the investigation outcome
+The table below identifies complaints by subject and the investigation outcome.